krake747/hangar-747/dotnet/SkyOps.Api/README.md

 docker run -d -p 7000:8080 skyops-api:latest
 ```

-Here, we check if we can communicate with the Api running inside of the Docker container
+Here, we check if we can communicate with the Api running inside the Docker container

 ```shell
 curl http://localhost:7000